lbl-srg/MPCPy/doc/userGuide/source/gettingStarted.rst

     - ".../Jmodelica-1.17/Python/pymodelica"
     - ".../MPCPy"

-4. Add the Modelica Standard Library and Modelica Buildings Library to the MODELICAPATH environmental variable.
+4. Add the following to the MODELICAPATH environmental variable:

+    - Modelica Standard Library
+    - Modelica Buildings Library

 5. Test the installation and explore MPCPy use-cases by running the unit tests.